Vailala Madness: Return of the Ancestors

-The movement included the belief that a 'Ghost Steamer' piloted by the returning dead, would arrive presently, bringing with it a cargo that included, besides departed relatives: tinned food, tools, various other resources; and in one version, guns with which to expel the colonizers.
+Central to the movement was the belief that a 'Ghost Steamer' piloted by the returning dead would soon arrive, bringing with it a cargo that would not only contain departed relatives, but also tinned food, tools, and various other resources.
+Some followers of the movement also believed that the cargo would include guns that they could use to expel the colonizers.

 White ancestors

-The ancestors who would return with the ship were conceived as being white, an idea which recurs in many post-war cargo cults.
-Communication with them was possible by using an apparatus described as a 'flag pole'—a tall pole, attached by cane to the movement's 'office'.
-An expatriate observer suggested this was the imitation of a wireless set, and claimed to have seen a pumpkin hoisted up the pole for transmission to the ancestors.
-However, Albert Maori Kiki, who grew up in the area, suggested that this device was actually related to a myth whereby Morning Star used a long string of cane to come from his home, which is very distant, to the village to meet a woman he fancied.
-This is an illustration of the syncretic nature of many cargo cult rituals.
+The movement believed that the ancestors who returned with the ship would be white, like the European colonials—a belief that typically recurs in post-war cargo cults.
+It was possible to communicate with these ancestors using a 'flag pole'—a tall pole, attached by cane to the movement's 'office'.
+An expatriate observer suggested that such a pole was an imitation of contemporary European wireless sets, and claimed to have seen a pumpkin hoisted up the pole for transmission to the ancestors.
+However, Albert Maori Kiki, who grew up in the area, suggested that this device was actually related to a myth whereby Morning Star used a long string of cane to come from his home, which is distant, to the village to meet a woman he was attracted to.